 The Bitbucket Server certificate is not trusted by the

 A very good article on the subject can be found here on Stack Overflow.
-In summary when you use a self signed certificate Git doesn't trust the certificate that is being sent to it.
-You can fix this in two ways:
+In summary, when you use a self-signed certificate Git doesn't trust the certificate that is being sent to it.
+You can fix this in three ways: